frankyonnetti/gravity-sublime-theme/README.md

 ### A [Sublime Text 3](http://www.sublimetext.com/3) UI theme.

-Created this UI theme using a port of the Default theme that comes with ST3.
-The goal was to make a dark and light theme that feels at home on OS X Yosemite & El Capitan.
+The goal of this Sublime Text UI was to make a dark and light theme that feels at home on macOS.

+* Version 3.0.7 Added color titlebar option.
 * Version 3.0.x introduces Gravity One and sidebar header.
 * Version 2.5 introduces OS X blue highlight color and cleaned up UI.
 * Version 2.0 introduces the **Reverse Gravity** light theme.